fortyoneplustwo/timestamp/README.md

   - No use of third party libraries - only vanilla CSS.

 ## Audio recording
-The application makes use of the MediaStream Recording API that comes with the browser.
-Since the API does not track the length of recorded audio, the following algorithm was implemented to compute a note's timestamp:
+The application makes use of the MediaStream Recording API equiped within the browser.
+Because the API does not track the length of recorded audio, the following algorithm was implemented to compute a note's timestamp:
   - Keep track of the date when the audio recorder was last active (started/resumed) & inactive (paused/stopped).
   - Compute the audio duration each time the recorder is inactive.
   - Mark the date whenever the editor goes from being empty to being not empty.